Amanpoornima/aman-demo/README.md

 # aman-demo
-This is a demo or introduction of gut and github.
+This is a demo or introduction of git and github, hihi:)